-How is TEEX notified of the student's forecasted completion of a CSHO track?
+How is TEEX notified of the student’s forecast completion of a CSHO track?

-Once the student has registered for their last course necessary to be awarded a CSHO certificate, they are responsible for submitting a CSHO Track Application form, at least, one week prior to the scheduled class.
+Once the student has registered for their last course necessary to be awarded a CSHO certificate, they are responsible for submitting a CSHO Track Application form, at least, two weeks prior to the scheduled class.

 Is there a CSHO Track Application form located on the TEEX website?

 Is there a requirement students be affiliated with a certain safety & health profession or have a specific area of expertise or education level in order to attain a TEEX CSHO certificate?

 No, although some courses have prerequisites, the TEEX CSHO certificate program was established in an effort to build safety & health professionals ranging from experienced industry personnel to entry level applicants just beginning a career in the safety & health field.